anonymous-website/director/index.md

 <img src="noae.png" />

-Each video shows the **agent inputs along an episode on the left** and the **decoded latent goals that the hierarchy uses internally on the right**.
+Just like before, each video shows:

+- **Left:** The environment inputs of an episode as seen by the agent
+- **Right:** The visualized goals that Director chooses internally

 As you can see, the goals are completely uninterpretable and cause the agent to fail in many, but not all, of the tested environments.